2021 Whitetail Hunt

 FIVE FULL HUNTING DAYS $4200

 |FIVE HUNTING DAYS:||DECEMBER 1-5, 2021||DECEMBER 8-12, 2021|

 FOR MORE INFORMATION EMAIL CONRAD@CRAIGBODDINGTON.COM

-Timber Trails whitetail hunts are conducted on private land in southeast Kansas: The Boddington farm and adjoining neighbors Chuck and Ruth Herbel’s Timber Trails Ranch, combined with leased private ground, totaling about 1500 acres.
+Timber Trails whitetail hunts are conducted on private land in southeast Kansas: Craig Boddington's farm and adjoining neighbors Chuck and Ruth Herbel’s Timber Trails Ranch, combined with leased private ground, total about 1500 acres.
 Boddingtons and Herbels are partners in our deer hunting and join together to provide the best experience possible.

 We focus on rifle deer season, which is limited to 12 days and traditionally starts the Wednesday after Thanksgiving.
 In order to take advantage of this short season we offer two five-day hunts, two rotations of five hunters each, with maximum accommodation for six hunters.

 Southeast Kansas is low, rolling ridges covered with heavy oak timber.
 With thick cover and noisy leaf litter, stand hunting is our primary option.
 We have about 24 stands, combining sturdy two-person treestands with tower blinds, sited over foot plots, feeding areas, and along traditional movement patterns.

 We have a dense deer population with a high buck-to-doe ratio and a good age-class distribution.
 Our mature bucks average from the 130s to the 160s.
 Larger bucks are occasionally seen and taken in our area…these are elusive!